aditzz073/vehicle-rental-system/README.md

 ## Configuration

-Create a `.env` file in the root directory with the following configurations:
+Create a `.env` file in the root directory with the following configurations (see `.env.example` for reference):

 ```
 # Server Configuration